 Reporter activity in embryos

-In order to analyse expression patterns in mouse embryos, lacZ expressing embryos are sacrificed, dissected, fixed and genotyped.
-The embryos are wholemount stained or sectioned and stained, depending on the stage of development.
+LacZ expressing embryos are wholemount stained or sectioned and stained, depending on the stage of development.
 The expression of the gene of interest is systematically observed and annotated against a list of EMAP terms.
 Embryos are imaged employing a stereo-microscope or Optical Projection Tomography.
 Histological sections are scanned using a Nanozoomer to generate pyramidal images.
-This service can therefore be used to detect expression in certain areas of interest or screen to give an overview of where your gene of interest is expressed.